pranshugaba/hugo-website/content/now/index.md

 I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tcs.tifr.res.in/).
 I am working on a project on Stochastic Window Mean-payoff Games with [Shibashis Guha](https://www.tifr.res.in/~shibashis.guha/).

-I am attending these courses this semester:
+I am attending the following courses this semester:
 - Algebra and Computation
 - Programs and Proofs
 - Topics in the study of Markov chains
 - Polynomial and applications
+- Computational Complexity

 ## Learning